Angry Birds Transformers: Plot

+The EggSpark has crashed into the surface of Piggy Island, transforming the Birds and Pigs and turning them into the Transformers.
+It has also turned the eggs into the EggBots, which are turning all non-bipal pigs into their minions and then turning non-living things into monsters that want to destroy life, replacing it with technological beings across the island.
+The Autobirds and Deceptihogs must put their differences aside to destroy the transformed pigs and to chase the mischievous Eggbots, ultimately rescuing the fate of their homeland.

 Reception

 Angry Birds Transformers has received generally positive reviews, with a Metacritic score of 70/100 based on 13 reviews.
 The Guardian praised that the game appeals to Transformers fans, while also providing more proof that the Angry Birds can fit neatly into new stories and game genres, while the downside there are timers of multiple hours to upgrade a character, however gems to upgrade instantly (slowly earned or purchased with real money) make the upgrade happen instantly.